 “That’s exactly who you are Dean… So what’s the problem?”

 Angel was absolutely right.
 His grand-father was American, he inherited his height, longs legs, and high nose.
 He played sports all year around, he was tanned.
 Indeed, he was a quite attractive young man.
-The only way others could tell he was oriental was that he had dark hair and almond shape eyes.
+The only way others could tell he was Asian was that he had dark hair and almond shape eyes.

 “I know what you mean, though…” Angel continued.

 “I quite often think about the same question: who decides the color of your skin or the place you are born?
-None of us get to choose our parents or our race or our place of birth but for some reason people want to discriminate against those who look different as if they had a choice and decided to be different.”
+None of us get to choose our parents or our race or our place of birth, but for some reason people want to discriminate against those who look different as if they had a choice and decided to be different.”

 “I never thought of it that way.”
 Dean looked right into Angel’s eyes with curiosity.

 “I quite often think about the different religions, too.
-In any religion, God or religious leaders want all of us to love one another, yet a lot of wars are caused because of a difference in religious belief.
+In any religion, God or religious leaders want all of us to love one another, yet a lot of wars and hatred are caused because of a difference in religious belief.
 I really don’t get it.
 When I was young, my mother took me to a Catholic church.
 So as I was getting older, I read the Old Testament, the Bible, and all sorts of religious books but I could never find out the answer to those questions.”

 Dean suddenly remembered reading about the founder of the Lutheran Church and said,